-Good Blood Flow: How's Your Circualtion?
+Good Blood Flow: How's Your Circulation?

 The blood flow to your feet is vitally important!
 You can imagine what might happen if the blood is not getting down there.

 Poor blood circulation to the legs and feet is actually a common medical problem called, Peripheral Arterial Disease or PAD.
-Peripherial arterial disease affects 1 in 20 Americans over the age of 50, and a total of more than 10 million Americans.
+Peripherial Arterial Disease affects 1 in 20 Americans over the age of 50, and a total of more than 10 million Americans.
 PAD generally results from a build-up of plaques on the walls of the arteries, which impairs the flow of blood.

 Risk Factors of PAD